 “A TRIAL LAWYER WITH AN UNPARALLELED TRACK RECORD IN CIVIL RIGHTS CASES INVOLVING POLICE MISCONDUCT”

-As one of the most experienced working advocate for victims of police misconduct in the state of California, Mr. Dunn has a proven track record of victory against the largest municipalities in the state, often in the most complex and misunderstood circumstances surrounding officer involved shootings.
+For the past 25 years, Brian Dunn is one of very few attorneys that has focused the majority of his practice on civil rights cases, representing over 200 victims of police misconduct since 1995.
+As one of the most experienced working advocates for victims of police misconduct in the state of California, Mr. Dunn has a proven track record of results against government entities on the municipal, state, and federal levels, often in the most complex and misunderstood fact patterns surrounding officer involved shootings.

 Brian Dunn’s level of success in police shooting cases by way of settlement or jury verdict is unparalleled.